 The Hunter Clip

 - In a traditional hunter clip, the hair on the body of the horse is clipped but may include a saddle-shaped patch on the back to offer some cushioning underneath the saddle.
-The legs are left unclipped to protect them during jumping or cross-country work and usually includes a smart inverted V shape of hair left above the tail.
+The legs are left unclipped to protect them during turnout, jumping or cross-country work and usually includes a smart inverted V shape of hair left above the tail.

 The Full Clip

-- Full clipping involves clipping the hair from the entire body, including the head and legs. with optional hogging of the mane.
+- Full clips involves clipping the hair from the entire body, including the head and legs. with optional hogging of the mane.
 Whilst full clipping is more common in summer, full winter clips are usually reserved for horses in high-level competition, for winter showing classes for a seamless finish.
 Full clips may also be done as the last clip as spring approaches for horses that have been partially clipped.
 This helps to remove the lines from the previous clip or uneven colouration to freshen up before the summer coat comes fully through.

 Choosing the Right Clippers for the Job

 We often get asked, “Which clippers are best for my horse?”.
 When selecting clippers, it’s important to consider the type of clipping you plan to do.
-Not all horses need to be fully clipped.
-Their workload, coat density, and living conditions all play a role.

 For horses that only need a partial clip and have lighter coats (such as thoroughbreds) for 1-3 clips a season, a medium-duty clipper might be more than adequate.
 On the other hand, if you’re dealing with a horse that requires more frequent clipping, full clips, or those with a medium-dense coat, a heavy-duty set will make the job much easier and quicker.